Grand Teton National Park Photography Workshop

 Instructor: Andy Cook

 Andy Cook will be leading a photography workshop to photograph magnificent Grand Teton National Park near Jackson, Wyoming.
-Our focus will be to shoot the greens of early summer and old barns and structures against a back drop of dramatic mountains.
+Our focus will be morning photo sessions capturing the greens of early summer and old barns and structures against a back drop of dramatic mountains.
 Additionally, we will photograph mountains reflecting in lakes, small ponds and slow moving rivers.
-We also will photograph wildlife when we find it.
+We may photograph wildlife when opportunities arise.

-The 2014 workshop starts on Saturday, June 14th, at 7:00 PM with an introduction and discussion in the lobby of the hotel.
-We start shooting on the morning of Sunday, June 15th.
-The formal workshop ends after shooting on Friday evening, June 20th.
+The 2023 workshop starts on Tuesday, June 13th, at 7:00 PM with an introduction and discussion in the lobby of the hotel.
+We start shooting on the morning of Wednesday, June 14th.
+The formal workshop ends after shooting on Monday morning, June 19th.

 Generally, participants can expect to be at a shooting location for the start of civil twilight (no later than 5:00 A.M.) and we'll stay there through sunrise.
-Often we will relocate to another location, then go to a late breakfast.
-We will provide breakfast bars, and water for the early mornings.
-If there are special dietary needs or request please tell us.
-We've scheduled a midday break every day allowing time for napping, downloading...
-For those who want to learn more about post processing there will be informal midday Photoshop assistance sessions.
-Participants are encouraged to review and process some of their images with the instructor.
+Often we relocate to another location, then go to a late breakfast.
+We will provide breakfast bars, and snacks for enjoyment in the field.
+We are not providing water bottles during this workshop; reducing 1 use plastic bottle waste.
+Please bring a reusable water bottle from home.
+For those who want to learn more about post processing there will be informal midday Photoshop assistance sessions and demonstrations.
+Participants are encouraged to review and process some of their images with the instructor on their laptop.
 We have an early dinner in a restaurant scheduled for each evening.